Account takeover indicators to prevent digital identity fraud

 Implement a device identification solution

-Device identification isan effective way of verifying users and provides multiple benefits over traditional methods such as username and password combinations or email confirmation links.
+Device identification is an effective way of verifying users and provides multiple benefits over traditional methods such as username and password combinations or email confirmation links.
 Its primary advantage is that device identifiers like the browser fingerprints are more difficult to forge than other credentials.
 Additionally, device identifiers do not require manual updating or renewal unlike passwords.
 They remain accurate for months without needing to be renewed or updated.
 Device identification models offer advanced security features that allow access only to known compatible device categories of operating systems.

-Sophisticated solutions like Fingerprint Pro can help protect customers by generating a 99.5% accurate browser identifier.
+Sophisticated solutions like Fingerprint Pro can help protect customers by generating a highly accurate browser identifier.
 When malicious actors with a history of suspicious behavior attempt to log in to compromised accounts, Fingerprint Pro can accurately associate their previous visit history, making it easy to take action to secure all impacted accounts.
-The platform seamlessly integrates into existing workflows and is available for a free fourteen-day test drive with unlimited API access.
+The platform seamlessly integrates into existing workflows and is available for a free 14-day test drive with unlimited API access.

 Conclusion